 Instructions

-- Slice the pork and set it over a bed of cornbread stuffing.
+- Slice the pork into medallions.
+Place sliced pork over a bed of cornbread stuffing and then top with gravy.